When to buy gold or silver is a question that can have multiple meanings.

 However there is a useful indicator to follow that can help identify better times to buy silver or gold.

 It is simply the price of an ounce of silver divided into the price of an ounce of gold.
 The resulting number shows how many ounces of silver it takes to buy an ounce of gold.
+Therefore this ratio can indicate when silver is under or over valued compared to gold.
 See this article for a full explanation of the gold to silver ratio: What is the Gold Silver Ratio?

 A good time to buy is often when it seems gold and silver is needed least.
 Just like you don’t buy house insurance when you house catches fire, it’s best not to buy gold and silver in times of financial crisis and panic but rather well before.